 Doctor: “So, how has your leg been feeling since our last appointment?”

 Old Man: “Great, as I long as I don’t put too much stress on the knee and back.”

 Doctor: “Well, you should really stay away from hills and stairs.”

-Helpless, I just smiled, listened, and offered to be nothing more than his walking partner four minutes.
+Helpless, I just smiled, listened, and offered to be nothing more than his walking partner along that hill for a few minutes.
 He tripped.
 I waited.
-And then, we finished the short journey together in the 88 degree heat.
+And then, we finished the short journey together in the 88 degree humid heat.

 You may never know what someone else is going through and you certainly cannot help everyone, but welcoming the opportunity to help the people that do cross your path might just prevent this world from running out of love.
 A little flame can still create a huge fire.
 So, do good and be good.
 I mean really, what else are you on earth for if not that?